Steve-Fenton/stevefenton.co.uk/src/pages/blog/2014/05/specification-by-example-by-example.md

 > Please only put toilet tissue down the toilet.

-:::div{.inset}
+:::figure
-:img{src="/img/2015/07/specification-by-example-by-example.jpg" alt="Specification by Example"}
+:img{src="/img/2015/07/specification-by-example-by-example.jpg" alt="A sign in a public toilet that says, please only put toilet tissue down the toilet."}
 :::

 The Original Requirement!

 As far as I was concerned, this is an entirely unambiguous statement.
 I had read it just in time.
-After quietly using the unorthodox method that this required of squatting in the corner to do my business, I quietly placed only toilet tissue down the toilet and flushed.
+After quietly using the unorthodox method that this required (squatting in the corner to do my business), I quietly placed only toilet tissue down the toilet and flushed.

 Although it was uncomfortable and not a technique I would ever use at home, I had stuck faithfully to the requirement.
 Job done.

 And this is why we need Specification by Example.
-Instead of stating “please only put toilet tissue down the toilet”, a specification workshop would almost certainly have resulted in the following examples:
+Instead of stating "please only put toilet tissue down the toilet", a specification workshop would almost certainly have resulted in the following examples:

 | Item          | Allowed Down The Toilet |
 |---------------|-------------------------|